-Noble people would lose their title or get punished because of their incapable of being contributive to the kingdom, or illegal behaviors.
+Noble people would lose their title or get punished because of their incapable of contributing to the kingdom, or illegal behaviors.

-4 Generally speaking, good moral comes out of the finest material condition.
+Generally speaking, good moral comes out of a fine material condition.

-Therefore, it is more important to develop the economy instead of teaching people to obtain high-level morals, and to set up explicit punishments to get rid of wicked activities.
+Therefore, it is more important to develop the economy instead of teaching people to obtain high-level morals, as well as to set up explicit punishments to get rid of wicked activities.

 Therefore, constant reform and relevant adjustment are necessary.